Inari Medical

 Acquisition in 2018

-SafeAir AG, based in Root Längenbold, Switzerland, specializes in the design, development, and manufacturing of surgical smoke evacuation solutions.
+SafeAir AG is a medical device company based in Root Längenbold, Switzerland, specializing in the design, development, and manufacture of surgical smoke evacuation solutions.
 Founded in 2010, the company offers a comprehensive Smoke Evacuation System that includes the innovative SafeAir Smoke Pencil, which features an integrated smoke evacuation function, and the powerful yet quiet SafeAir Smoke Evacuator.
-These products are designed to reduce hazards associated with surgical smoke, thereby enhancing safety for both staff and patients during surgical procedures.
-SafeAir's adjustable product features and accessories cater to a variety of surgical needs.
-The company's products are distributed through Kebomed Europe and other exclusive partners, and the SafeAir Smoke Pencils are also available in ProcedurePak® trays by Mönlycke Health Care.
+The system is designed with adjustable features and accessories to accommodate various types of surgeries, ensuring effective removal of surgical smoke to protect both staff and patients from associated hazards.
+SafeAir's products are distributed through Kebomed Europe and other exclusive partners, with additional availability in ProcedurePak trays by Mönlycke Health Care.

 Hygia Health Services